-Springtime is a time to investigate all kinds of themes–Mother’s Day, flowers and plants, life cycles, butterflies and insects.
-Using colored sand and glue, you can provide a fun and easy process art activity that can be adapted for all of these themes (or is just fun to explore).
-Sure, it can be messy but with a little planning sand pictures can become a great activity for spring exploration.
-This Spring sand painting for preschoolers and kindergartners is a fun activity in your home or in your classroom.
+Spring is a time to investigate many different themes such as, Mother’s Day, flowers, plants, life cycles, and insects.
+Using colored sand and glue, you can provide a beautiful, fun and easy process art activity for preschoolers that can enhance any theme.
+Sure, sand art may be a little messy – but with a little planning it can be done with minimal mess.
+This spring sand painting for preschoolers and kindergartners is perfect for your kids at home or in your classroom.

 Sand Painting For Preschoolers